-How to Post to Instagram From Desktop (Step-by-Step)
+How to Post to Instagram From Desktop in 2026

 Yes—you can post to Instagram from desktop.
 In 5 minutes, I'll show you 3 methods to upload photos, videos, and carousels directly from your computer: Instagram web, Meta Business Suite, or third-party tools.